mountaindust/Heroin_model/ABM/data_analysis/README.md

 ![Names of files](https://github.com/mountaindust/Heroin_model/blob/master/ABM/supporting_docs/name_of_files.png)

 Remember that the names of these files must be directory-dependent.
-For example, if SPARH_dashboard.Rmd was contained in the "Desktop" directory (your working directory), and your BehaviorSpace output data  (named "data_abm.csv") was located in "ABM" directory, where "ABM" is inside of your "Desktop" directory, then you would enter the following on line 21:
+For example, if SPAHR_dashboard.Rmd was contained in the "Desktop" directory (your working directory), and your BehaviorSpace output data  (named "data_abm.csv") was located in "ABM" directory, where "ABM" is inside of your "Desktop" directory, then you would enter the following on line 21:
 ```
 abm_data = "ABM/data_abm.csv"
 ```